aws-amplify/amplify-codegen/CONTRIBUTING.md

 - Format any code snippets using [Markdown](https://docs.github.com/en/github/writing-on-github/creating-and-highlighting-code-blocks) syntax
 - If you're not using the latest version of the CLI, see if the issue still persists after upgrading - this helps to isolate regressions!

-# Pull Requests
+## Pull Requests

 Pull requests are welcome!

 You should open an issue to discuss your pull request, unless it's a trivial change.
 It's best to ensure that your proposed change would be accepted so that you don't waste your own time.
 If you would like to implement support for a significant feature that is not yet available, please talk to us beforehand to avoid any duplication of effort.

 Pull requests should generally be opened against **master**.

-Only include ***src*** files in your PR.
-Don't include any build files i.e. dist/.
+Don't include any build files i.e. `dist/`, `lib/`.
 These will be built upon publish to npm and when a release is created on GitHub.

 Before submitting PR make sure to run `yarn` on the root of monorepo to ensure that commit lint and husky are installed.

 Make sure you follow [conventional commits](https://www.conventionalcommits.org/en/v1.0.0-beta.2/) commit message structure.
 You can automatically generate conventional commit message by running `yarn commit` in the root of the amplify mono repo.
 This will run through series of question shown below

 ```
 ?
 Select the type of change that you're committing: <type of commit (if its a feature, bug fix etc.,>
 ?
 What is the scope of this change (e.g. component or file name)? <package name if change is only in one package>